ts-azure-services/drift-primer/main-content/first_event.md

 the model coupled with the ongoing short-term and long-term investments feels a much better step in the right direction.

 The MLOps team is encouraged by the progress.
-But now that three months have passed, they are intersted in ensuring the model continues to be retrained on more recent data.
+But now that three months have passed, they are interested in ensuring the model continues to be retrained on more recent data.
 As a policy, and in agreement with the business, an early goal had been not to let data grow stale beyond a few months.

 As part of the ongoing monitoring, there has been no significant degradation in the model performance.
-Still, they would like to retrain on a fresh batch of data, and test if the new model performs equally well, or consistent with the old model.
+Still, they would like to retrain on a fresh batch of data and see if the new model is any different to the old model. consistent with the old model.
 It's an opportunity to:
 	- Test the new model on the old data
 	- Test the old model on the new data